Many people think that the most important thing when it comes to choosing the best 2-speed reel is how much capacity it has.

 You can use this for anything from saltwater fishing to a small bass pond.
 The extra-long handle is great for the larger fish, and the built-in reel makes it easy to land them without tangling up your line.

-Overall it is one of the best two-speed reels for bottom fishing that you can purchase from amazon.
+Overall it is one of the best two-speed reels for bottom fishing.

 KastKing Rover Round (Most Rated Conventional Reel)

 KastKing Rover Round is the only reel that provides you with the extreme versatility of a baitcasting reel, along with the convenience and handling of a spinning reel.

 The KastKing Rover Round Reel’s unique round design gives you the freedom to switch between baitcasting and spinning modes whenever you want.
 So, it allows you to choose the best option for each fishing situation in a single package.

 The KastKing Rover is a spinning reel that was engineered with a unique gear system and a one-way clutch bearing to allow the user to fight large fish with ease.

 The Rover features a 7-bearing design and comes in multiple sizes.
 This is the perfect spinning reel for you if you are looking to fish in rough conditions or go after a larger game.